ymasory/ScalaProject/README.rst

 Purpose
 =======
 This project is a "dummy" Scala project you can use as a starting point for your Scala project.
 It includes the Scala library and is already integrated with Ant and ScalaTest.
 **NOTE: I have switched to simple-build-tool as of August 2010.
-If you use this project you are advised to make sure the Scala and ScalaTest jars are the latest, or update the Ant file to use Ivy.See https://github.com/ymasory/sbt-prototype for my new prototype project, using sbt and Ensime.**
+If you use this project you are advised to make sure the Scala and ScalaTest jars are the latest, or update the Ant file to use Ivy.
+See https://github.com/ymasory/sbt-prototype for my new prototype project, using sbt and Ensime.**

 Getting started
 ===============